Blisk: Measurement and inspection

-The measurement and inspection of blisks is crucial for guaranteeing engine performance carried out at the end of the manufacturing processes.
-Traditionally this has been achieved using tactile devices, like CMMs, but as geometries and requirements increase, the trend in modern factories is to carry out 3D scanning using systems like ATOS ScanBox.
+The measurement and inspection of blisks, crucial for guaranteeing engine performance, is carried out at the end of the manufacturing processes.
+Traditionally this has been achieved using tactile devices, like coordinate-measuring machines (CMM), but as geometries and requirements increase, the trend in modern factories is to carry out 3D scanning inspection systems.
 This has advantages of the speed of measurement compared to tactile devices, whilst collecting 3D data to relate back to design characteristics.
 Using 3D data, parts can be catalogued in this way, often called digital twin, allowing monitoring of the product through its life-cycle.

 Blisk repair using adaptive machining

 Engine-run blisks pose their own set of unique requirements.
 After parts have been in service in the engine, noticeable amounts of damage and wear will be observed.
-Provided that the damage and wear are within thresholds set by the design authority, it is possible that the blisks can repaired.
+Provided that the damage and wear are within thresholds set by the design authority, it is possible that the blisks can be repaired.

 Repair of blisk components is complex and first requires an accurate 3D representation of the component.
 The quickest way to do this is by 3D scanning the product.
-After the part is scanned, an STL file can be passed to a CNC code generating software such as NX CAM.
+After the part is scanned, an STL file (stereolithograph) can be passed to a CNC code generating software such as NX CAM.
 The tool paths are regenerated to suit the measured geometry and not the nominally generated CAD in a process known as adaptive machining.

 The processes would typically involve removing part or all of a blade(s), followed by a weld back to approximate size before finishing by final machining back to the airfoil shape.